-I want to make it clear that we are not hear to bash or hate on the police we are here to try to improve relations between the police and primarily African Americans, as a real problem does exist.
+I want to make it clear that we are not hear to bash or hate on the police we are here to try to improve relations between the police and primarily African Americans, as a real problem does exist although it seems like things are improving.
 The police should be commended for honoring, serving and protecting our communities and play a huge role in our society and I along with most people feel the same way.
 They have an extremely tough almost impossible job to do that includes many ruthless and evil people to deal with on a daily basis.

 The truth is however that no matter how hard it may be or how good a job police departments do ethnic profiling exists, police brutality and even police killing innocent citizens has happened.
 If that happens one time it is too many times and inexcusable and if a police officer is guilty of such a thing they should suffer the consequences.
 Most importantly we need to find a way to stop it and that can only happen if we come together in love and unity working with the police.